Beach Holiday Security Tips

 Keep your Valuables Safe on the Beach!

-Whether you are sunning yourself on the beach in the UK or abroad it is important to make sure your belongings are secure!
+Whether you are sunning yourself on the beach in the UK or abroad it is important to make sure you are aware of holiday security and making sure your belongings are secure!
+We want to give you some holiday security tips, so your holiday is fun and safe!

-One of the most obvious solutions to prevent beach thefts is to go to the beach with at least one other person so that someone can keep an eye on any valuables whilst the other is enjoying the sea.
+One of the most obvious solutions to increase your holiday security and prevent beach thefts is to go to the beach with at least one other person so that someone can keep an eye on any valuables whilst the other is enjoying the sea.
 Although this is a logical solution it is not always the most practical or fun ways to ensure your valuables are secure.

-- Portable Compact Safe – Sentry have designed a portable compact safe that is ideal for use on the beach or by the pool as it can be attached to a lounger or parasol via a security cable.
+Portable Compact Safe – Sentry have designed a beach safe for valuables that is ideal for use on the beach or by the pool as it can be attached to a lounger or parasol via a security cable.

 All gadgets should be protected against any possible damage from water or sand.
 You can do this by putting your valuables in a waterproof wallet.